Skip to main content

 • If the backing material isn't prewashed.
 This is very common, especially with low price T-shirt quilt makers.

 And we are sorry.
-As we did for our customer at the beginning of this article, we can remake a quilt that is dry-clean only.
+As we did for our customer at the beginning of this article, we can remake a quilt that is dry-clean only into a regular wash and dry T-shirt quilt.
 Read more about that here.

 Andrea Funk